mzemel/mzemel.github.io/_posts/articles/2020-08-22-back-the-blue.md

 It is unfortunate that **classical liberals** get swept up into the right, but these people are morally bankrupt if they betray their libertarian values to collaborate with the Red Hats (the Commander in Chief of the Federal Gummit) just so their taxes don’t go up.
 But fear not - they were already bankrupt: if they truly cared about natural rights, they would be protesting police brutality as much as any leftist.

-The **Blue Lives Matter** crowd is a mixture of family of police officers, and sadists too proud to join the Red Hats.
-Men and women too weak to use force, but not so insecure about their intelligence that they shroud themselves in conspiracy theory.

 Ultimately, these groups commit an unforgivable offence (beyond the daily cruelty they sponsor).
 While the left is fighting against authority, the right is using authority as a *tool* to punish the left.
+In other words, the left is fighting against ideas and the right is *using* those ideas to fight against people.

 The right has living heroes (cops), whereas the left has martyrs.
 This creates for the left a more symbolic fight.